williamervin7/Airline-Flight-Price-Analysis-with-APIs-Azure/README.md

 # ✈️ Airline Flight Price Analysis with APIs & Azure

 ## 📌 Project Overview
-This project explores airline flight pricing using live data from Amadeus APIs.
+This project analyzes airline flight pricing using live data from the Amadeus API.
-The goal is to demonstrate how to:
+The objectives are to:
-- Pull and process dynamic API data.
+- Pull and process dynamic flight data.
-- Answer business-relevant questions about flight prices and booking behavior.
+- Explore business-relevant questions around pricing and booking behavior.
 - Build scalable pipelines with Azure for automation and dashboards.

 This project highlights skills in **API integration, exploratory data analysis, statistical reasoning, dashboarding, and cloud deployment**.